 Alan Noake’s: Recording an entire “soundscape” podcast of Antarctica – the various sounds of the ship, icebergs, wildlife and weather.
-As well as one-to-one interviews with participants, crew, scientists and tourists.
+As well as one-to-one interviews with polar enthusiasts, participants, crew, scientists, and tourists.
 The project aim is to produce a complete audio record of the project.

 Research Project Summary: Discovering the unique sounds of Antarctica and producing the ReQuest2021 podcast to document the entire project.